Noise Levels in Midtown-Grand Rapids, Grand Rapids, MI | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Western Midtown-Grand Rapids sounds about 95% louder than Central Midtown-Grand Rapids to the human ear, a 9.6 dBA gap.
+To the human ear, noise in northwestern Midtown-Grand Rapids sounds about 54% louder than in southeastern Midtown-Grand Rapids, a 6.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?